tanujain03/ToDOApplication/README.md

-this ToDO application is created uring spring boot anf mysql database is used.
+this ToDo application is created using spring boot and mysql database is used.